Events to help celebrate Women's History Month

 Yun Emily Wang Lecture: 4 p.m.
 March 26.
 Register.
 Part of UNCG’s She Can, We Can spring lecture series. tinyurl.com/jurc354k.

 Site-Particular Performance and Trans Ecological World-Making: 4 p.m.
 March 29.
-Register. tinyurl.com/n3aysvpw.
+The talk will discuss what is revealed about place through performance-making.
+Register: tinyurl.com/n3aysvpw.

 Send press releases to people@greensboro.com.